 The Spanish Flu and Covid-19 produce similar symptoms, (fever, body ache and acute respiratory illness), but are caused by different disease agents.
 The Spanish Flu was a particularly lethal form of influenza that scientists believe originally came from a bird.
 Covid-19 is caused by a virus that is also thought to have jumped to humans from another species, perhaps a bat.

 The Spanish Flu of 1918 was the single most devastating pandemic in the history of humanity.
-Millions of people died in every corner of the planet within a matter of months.
+Millions of people died in every corner of the planet over the course of two years.
 Covid-19 has already travelled around the world with cases in more than 180 countries, however it does not appear to be as deadly as the Spanish Flu.
-Most people who become sick with Covid-19 recover.
+Most people (98%) who become sick with Covid-19 recover.

 No vaccine and little basic scientific information.
 In 1918, scientists were unable to study viruses directly.
 The Spanish Flu was caused by what they called “filterable agents”, something so small it can pass through a filter.
 It was only after more than a decade of scientific investigation that scientists were able to confirm the cause of the Spanish Flu.
 Because the Covid-19 virus has arisen so quickly, it was initially difficult for public health officials to determine accurate incubation periods, death rates, and transmission agents.
 However, with the speed of communication and modern technology, genetic sequencing of the virus was completed rapidly and analysis of public health data is taking place in real time.
 There was no vaccine for the Spanish Flu in 1918 and we will be very lucky if a vaccine for Covid-19 is produced within 18 months.